Kewejuankenobie/Rubik-s-Cube/README.md

 3/29 Almost all moves work, need to fix bug where U, D, and E don't work on anything other than the first move.

 3/30 Fixed bug with U, D, and E moves not working, plan on adding cube rotation moves next

+4/4 Cube rotations added, can see each rotated side individually